1. Bicom Systems

 However, troubleshooting can be done inside of Asterisk CLI as well.

-First important command to know is:
+The first important command to know is:

 pjsip set logger on